fujaba/fulibFx/docs/controller/4-parameters.md

 strings and objects.
 The strings specify the argument's name and the objects are the value of the argument.
 For example, `show("/route/to/controller", Map.of("key", value, "key2", value2))` will pass the value `value` to the argument `key`.

 To use a passed argument in a field or method, you have to annotate it with `@Param("key")`.
 The name of the parameter will be used to match it to the map of parameters passed to the `show()` method.
 If the annotation is used on a field, the field will be injected with the value of the parameter before the controller is initialized.
 If the annotation is used on a method, the method will be called with the value of the parameter before the controller is initialized.
 If the annotation is used on a method parameter of a render/init method, the method will be called with the value of the parameter.

-If `@Param` is used on a field containing a `WriteableValue` (e.g. a `StringProperty`), its value will be set to the parameter's value if the parameter has the correct type (e.g. a `String` for a `StringProperty`).
-If the parameter is a `WritableValue` as well, the logic will be the same as for a normal field.

 Instead of accessing the parameters one by one, you can also use the `@ParamsMap` annotation to inject a map of all parameters.
 This annotation can be used for fields and method parameters of type `Map<String, Object>`.
 If the annotated field is final,